tymyrddin/purple/source/docs/asimov/second-foundation.md

 Making the model's own assumptions the problem.

-In security, an equivalent is the security team that treats human behaviour as a variable to be managed rather than a perspective to be taken seriously.
+In security, an equivalent is the security team that treats human behaviour as a variable to be managed instead of a perspective to be taken seriously.
 An awareness training that is designed to produce compliance rather than understanding.
 A phishing simulation programme that measures click rates without asking whether the people clicking have been given any real understanding of why the current techniques are hard to spot.
-The purple team exercise designed to produce a finding that justifies a budget request rather than to discover what is actually true about the organisation's resilience.
+The purple team exercise designed to produce a finding that justifies a budget request, whatever is actually true about the organisation's resilience.

 The second foundation work is intended to create conditions for people to develop genuine capability.
 It risks